Neighbours and siting variations

 For Full assessment requests, you are required to advise the outcome of your consultation with your neighbours as part of the request, or provide a statement on why the affected landowners could not be consulted.
 While this is not required for a Siting Variation Express Assessment, it is still advisable to consult your neighbours in the same way.

-Give your neighbours a copy of your proposed building plans and Council’s Concurrence agency application - part 2 (PDF - 74kb).
+Give your neighbours a copy of your proposed building plans and Council’s Request for Referral Agency Response - Design and Siting Requirements - Neighbour's Comments (PDF - 68kb).
 Let them know what siting variation you are seeking and what boundary it relates to.
 Then give them enough time to review the proposal, ask questions and return the completed form to you.
 Include the completed form in your application.

 Generally, proposed buildings at the front or rear of the property need statements from both neighbours.
 If Council’s assessing officer determines that your proposal will impact other neighbours, you may need further statements.